yyjtech/code-of-conduct/reporting_guidelines.md

 # Reporting Guidelines

-If you believe someone is violating the code of conduct we ask that you report it to the YYJ Tech community leaders by emailing Marie (marie.starck@shaw.ca) or Jessica (jess.rae.thomas@gmail.com).
+If you believe someone is violating the code of conduct we ask that you report it to the YYJ Tech community leaders by emailing Marie (marie.starck @ shaw dot ca) or Jessica (jess.rae.thomas @ gmail dot com).

 **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that’s the case, the identities of all